neerajlovecyber/RawDumpTool/README.md

 ```
 <img src="ScreenShots/v5_14.png " width="350" height="150" />

 This is a Python-based Graphical User Interface (GUI) Memory Dumping Forensics Tool, lovingly crafted by Neeraj Singh.
-The tool is designed to assist digital forensics investigators in the process of extracting, analyzing, and securing volatile memory (RAM) contents.
+The tool is designed to assist digital forensics investigators in the process of extracting, analyzing, and securing volatile memory (RAM) contents. (have used winpmem and 7z inside it)
 ## Features

     Dump File Encryption & Decryption: The tool allows users to dump the volatile memory of a target system and provides the option to encrypt the resulting memory dump file.
 This ensures the sensitive data collected from the target is protected and accessible only to authorized individuals.